Skip to content

 description: Interactive dashboard showing quarterly sales data

-kind: service # 'service' (running process) or 'static' (files only)
+kind: service # 'service' (running process, default) or 'static' (files only)

 # How to run it